If you need to remove an old toilet and install a new one, you'll need these tips!

 1. Turn the water off to your toilet.

-and hold the handle down until the water stops moving in the tank and bowl.
-Note; if the tank continues to fill there may be a problem with your shutoff valve.
-At that point you may consider turning the water off to your home or replacing the valve.
+Hold the handle down until the water stops moving in the tank and bowl.
+Note: if the tank continues to fill there may be a problem with your shutoff valve.
+At that point, you may consider turning the water off to your home or replacing the valve.
 Replacing a faulty valve is always the quality option.

 3. Remove the remainder of the water from the tank and the bowl.

 Use the shop vac to make this a quick job.
 Depending on the size of the shop vac and how much water is left in the tank and bowl, you may have to empty the water from the shop vac more than once.
 No matter how dry you get it, there will always be some water left.
 Be prepared for some water to spill on the floor.

 If you do not have a shop vac, use a sponge and bucket to sop up as much water as you can.
 When you are through, it is best to throw the sponge away so it will not mistakenly be used for cleaning purposes.

 4. Disconnect the supply tube from the shutoff (or stop) valve.

 There's usually no need to remove it from the toilet.
 Paper towels come in handy at this point, there will be a little water spillage.
 The most common size supply tube connection to the valve is a 3/8-inch hexagon compression nut.
 If you're not sure what the size is, or it is not 3/8 inch, you can always remove the supply tube and take it with you for comparison when purchasing a new supply tube.